NachtRaveVL/Simple-Homestead-Arduino/README.md

 ### Basic Homestead System Example

-The Basic Homestead Example shows how a small Terraduino system can be setup using a water reservoir and sensor without requiring the surrounding features of a larger property controller.
-In this sketch only that which you actually use is built into the final compiled binary, making it an ideal lean starting point.
+The Basic Homestead Example shows how a small Terraduino system can be set up with a water reservoir and remote level sensor.
+Only the objects used by the sketch are built into the final binary, making it a lean starting point.

 ```Arduino
 #include <Terraduino.h>